njones61/vbaprimer/docs/01_excel/09_annotation/annotation.md

 The workbook used in the examples shown above can be downloaded here:

 [simplebeam.xlsx](files/simplebeam.xlsx)<-- Without annotation.
-Start here if you want to try creating the drawings and equations [simplebeam-key.xlsx](files/simplebeam-key.xlsx)	<-- With completed annotation.
+Start here if you want to try creating the drawings and equations<br>[simplebeam-key.xlsx](files/simplebeam-key.xlsx)	<-- With completed annotation.

 ## Exercises